My healthy crab cakes recipe is gonna make your seafood dreams come true! Pair it with my lemon dill aioli for best results.

 - Dry Mustard: This is my little secret to giving crab cakes that extra boost of flavor.

 - Almond meal: To replace breadcrumbs, almond meal is a healthy alternative.
-It's also an excellent source of vitamin E (an antioxidant that helps your skin glow).
 I use it in my Breaded Shrimp Meal Prep, too.

 - Lemon juice: Adding just a teaspoon will bring out all the flavors in this recipe.
 The tanginess and zest balance the rich saltiness of the crab and other spices.